TheCaptainCraken/blog/content/posts/rediscovering_formal_grammars_with_ohmscript/index.md

 See how much cleaner that is?

-The best part is that you don’t need to rewrite the program every time you want to tweak the configuration.
-For example, let’s say you need two different calculations:
+The best part is that you don't need to rewrite the program every time you want to tweak the configuration.
+For example, let's say you need two different calculations:

 ```ohmscript
 R1 = 220